jh-dk/gravity/docs/9.x/pack.md

 ## System Extensions

-By default, a Cluster Image contains several system services to provide Cluster logging, monitoring and application catalog (via Tiller) functionality.
+By default, a Cluster Image contains several system services to provide Cluster logging, monitoring and application catalog functionality.
 You may want to disable any of these components if you prefer to replace them with a solution of your choice.
 To do that, define the following section in the
 Image Manifest: